pulsedomains/pns-contracts/README.md

 The PNS registry is the core contract that lies at the heart of PNS resolution.
 All PNS lookups start by querying the registry.
 The registry maintains a list of domains, recording the owner, resolver, and TTL for each, and allows the owner of a domain to make changes to that data.
 It also includes some generic registrars.

-### ENS.sol
+### PNS.sol

 Interface of the PNS Registry.

-### ENSRegistry
+### PNSRegistry

 Implementation of the PNS Registry, the central contract used to look up resolvers and owners for domains.

-### ENSRegistryWithFallback
+### PNSRegistryWithFallback

-The new implementation of the PNS Registry after [the 2020 PNS Registry Migration](https://docs.pulse.domains/ens-migration-february-2020/technical-description#new-ens-deployment).
+The new implementation of the PNS Registry after [the 2020 PNS Registry Migration](https://docs.pulse.domains/pns-migration-february-2020/technical-description#new-pns-deployment).

 ### FIFSRegistrar